Launching Light from a Bulb into a Single-Mode Fiber

 Permanent link: https://www.rp-photonics.com/spotlight_2008_02_22.html

 It is well known that it is hard to efficiently launch light into a single-mode fiber, when trying with a beam of poor spatial coherence and accordingly low brightness.
-An extreme case is so start with an ordinary incandescent lamp (light bulb), focusing some of its output on a fiber end.
+An extreme case is so start with an ordinary incandescent lamp (light bulb), focusing some of its thermal radiation output on a fiber end.
 This is sometimes done, e.g. in the context of white light interferometry.
 Some nanowatts of optical power in the fiber are sufficient, but somewhat more power would always be nice to have, i.e. in order to achieve a better signal-to-noise ratio.

 It wouldn't be a good idea just to use a more powerful bulb.
 With bulbs, more power usually doesn't mean more brightness: you just get more optical power spread over more radiation modes, and the fiber doesn't pick up more.
 What helps is only to increase the filament temperature.
 This means that you do significantly better with a halogen lamp (≈3000 K), compared with a standard light bulb (≈2500 K).
 Besides the higher temperature, it also helps that the filament of a halogen bulb is thicker, making it easier to get the best of the intensity imaged onto the fiber core.

 How about better focusing optics?
 Ideally, one should image the filament of the bulb to the fiber core so that the whole core region is within the image of the hottest part of the filament.
-Assuming ideal absorbance of the filament and disregarding a few percent of losses e.g. from reflections at the bulb's glass, the lens and the fiber end, ideally one can launch into the fiber the power corresponding to two radiation modes (considering two polarization directions):
+Assuming ideal absorption of the filament and disregarding a few percent of losses e.g. from reflections at the bulb's glass, the lens and the fiber end, ideally one can launch into the fiber the power corresponding to two radiation modes (considering two polarization directions):

 where ν is the optical frequency, T is the filament's temperature, and Δν is the optical bandwidth.
 This is reminiscent of Planck's formula for black body radiation.
 In fact it is a part of it: the factor with the mode density is missing, because we are dealing with just two modes.